shown in other instead.

 Deleting a node doesn't lead to deleting the asset it is linked to (if any).

-Filtering nodes simplifies managing nodes in a large world.
+Filtering nodes simplifies their management in a large world.

-You can temporary show all objects by clicking Enable All.
+You can temporarily show all objects by clicking Enable All.
 At that, the current filter settings will be preserved.

-Nodes can be filtered by name or by ID (should be typed in full).
+Nodes can be filtered by name or by ID.
 Type the node name or ID in the corresponding field.

 Grouping nodes allows managing several nodes simultaneously.
 The grouped nodes can be transformed as a single node relative to a pivot point